Contributed to our organization by a Satanic Red Comrade

 of words; the man free from prejudice and lover of truth and justice; in short,

 the man who is not the foolish animal, and who does not think he is the angel.
-SECTION

-II Sect and error are synonymous.
+Sect and error are synonymous.
 If one or the other had demonstrated the

 truth, there would be a sect no longer.
 To declare oneself for the opinion of